quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Deprecating_the.md

 :p What is the key idea behind differential semi-gradient n-step Sarsa?
 ??x
 The key idea in differential semi-gradient n-step Sarsa is to generalize the traditional one-step updates to multi-step updates (n steps).
-This involves defining an n-step return \( G_{t:t+n} \) which combines future rewards and bootstraps with function approximation.
+This involves defining an n-step return $G_{t:t+n}$ which combines future rewards and bootstraps with function approximation.
 The algorithm then uses this n-step return to update the value function using a semi-gradient method.

 Code Example:
 ```python